centralnicgroup-opensource/rtldev-middleware-whmcs-ispapi-domainchecker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![PRs welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/hexonet/whmcs-ispapi-domainchecker/blob/master/CONTRIBUTING.md)

-This Repository covers the "ISPAPI" Domainchecker Add-on for WHMCS.
+This Repository covers the "ISPAPI" Domainchecker Add-On for WHMCS.
 It provides the following features in WHMCS:

-## Supported Features ##
+## Supported Features (>= v10.0.0) ##

 The ISPAPI DomainChecker addon supports the following functions and features:

+* **NEW** Supports several filters
+* **NEW** Administrative Interface now allows managing of categories by drag'n'drop and provides access to all useful configurations
+* **UPDATE** Search trigger over URL (helpful for landing pages, see [Usage Guide](https://github.com/hexonet/whmcs-ispapi-domainchecker/wiki/Usage-Guide))
 * High-performance Domain Availability Checks using our registrar API
 * Support of Premium Domains (Aftermarket and Registry Premium Domains)
-* API Suggestion Engine integrated
+* Domain Name Suggestion Engine integrated
 * Categorization of the TLDs for an improved user experience
-  * Default categories pre-configured
+  * **NEW** WHMCS' default categories can be imported
   * Search results based on the category selection
 * Backorder button in the search results (when having also our [whmcs backorder module](https://github.com/hexonet/whmcs-ispapi-backorder) installed)
   * Add or Remove backorders instantly in the search results
 * WHOIS information for taken domains
 * Featuring each domain with availability and type of premium domain name
 * Featuring prices of domains
   * Registration and renewal prices
   * Premium domains with markup prices
-* Adding of domains to the cart instantly possible in the search results
+* Add or Remove domains to the cart instantly in the search results
-* Removing of domains from the cart instantly possible in the search results
 * Supports multiple currencies
 * Support for English and German.
 (If any other language is required, please contact us)
 * Ajax driven search (no page reload)
-* Search trigger over the URL (helpful for landing pages)
-  * For example: mydomainchecker.php?search=mydomain.com&cat=3, will trigger the search of “mydomain.com” in the category ID=3
 * Easy to install and use

 ... and MORE!